Join our newsletter for updates and exclusive content!

 The above number is your estimated daily power usage.
 We recommend having a minimum of 2 days battery capacity on board your camper van.

-Sizing Your Van Batteries
+Sizing your Camper Van Batteries

 We believe that your camper van house batteries should be able to “keep you powered” for 2 full days in the winter without taking in any charge.
 This means that the amount of battery capacity you have on board should be at a minimum 2x your Total Daily Power Consumption calculated with a winter mindset.

-Winter Mindset
+Winter Van Life Mindset

-AGM vs LiFePO4
+AGM vs LiFePO4 Battery Considerations

 Camper Van Battery Recommendations

 You will most likely be purchasing multiple batteries, not just one.
 To do this, it is super simple!
 Just add the capacities together and wire them in parallel when the time comes.
 We are looking for 400ah, so we will most likely find 4 x100 ah batteries.
-Below our some of our recommendations for common battery sizes.

-Let’s Talk Camper Van Electrical Systems
+VIctron Battery for Camper Van Electrical Systems

 Sizing Your Inverter

-Once you have that max power draw number, choose an inverter that safely will cover that.
+Once you have that max power draw number, choose an inverter that safely will cover it.
 At this point, you will want to decide if you will be utilizing shore power.
 If so, you will need to buy an inverter charger.
 If not, you can simply purchase an inverter.

 Camper Van Inverter / Inverter Charger Recommendations